 Who needs television when you have birds to watch?
 Far more entertaining.

-My writing room was upstairs on the top floor beneath the steeply gabled roof, accessed by a nearly vertical narrow set of wooden stairs; a ‘loft’ they’d term that upper space in England, though Americans would more likely call it a refurbished attic.
-The ‘Sky Kiva’ is how I referred to my top floor sanctuary, and it had a large skylight in the sloping ceiling (through which I would watch the endless rain) and a narrow window in the far wall.
-Directly level with my eyes, beyond the leaded panes of glass, the upper branches of a Rowan tree fanned wide, its delicate limbs crusted with a pale, sage-colored lichen.
-Barren of leaves in the wintertime, the thicket of silvery green, wooden fingers was often bejeweled with animated, little black and white-banded birds called Coal Tits.
-Sometimes a large, red-breasted woodpecker would join the party, dressed in stylish ebony and ivory stripes and spots, with a vivid cranberry tail and breast.
-Such a strapping fellow!
-What a treat to be so close to him.
+My writing room was upstairs on the top floor beneath a steeply gabled roof, accessed by a nearly vertical narrow set of wooden stairs; a “loft” the Brits would term that upper space, though Americans would more likely call it a refurbished attic.
+I called my upper floor sanctuary “the Sky Kiva,” and it had a large skylight in the sloping ceiling through which I would watch the nearly endless rain, and a narrow window in the far wall.
+Directly level with my eyes, beyond the leaded panes of glass, the upper branches of a rowan tree fanned wide, its delicate limbs crusted with a pale, sage-colored lichen.
+Barren of leaves in the wintertime, the thicket of silvery green, wooden fingers was often bejeweled with little black and white-banded birds called Coal Tits.
+Sometimes a red-breasted woodpecker would join the party, dressed in stylish ebony and ivory stripes and spots, with a vivid cranberry tail and breast.
+Such a strapping fellow, what a treat to be so close to him!

 One morning in early December, I made my way downstairs to make tea and breakfast, carrying the laundry basket full of clothes for washing.
-In the kitchen, I opened the door to the small utility room and heard a great scratching and rustling.
+In the kitchen, I opened the door to the small utility room and heard a tumult of scratching and rustling.
 I froze, thinking for a moment that a rat or mouse had somehow found its way inside.
 Damn.
 Just then I heard distressed chirping, a commotion that seemed to be coming from the window above the sink.
 Was it birds outside?
 I craned my neck and listened carefully from around the corner.
 No, it was definitely inside the house.
-I set down the basket of clothes and stepped quietly into the utility room, peering around the Euro-sized miniature fridge to see the window.
+I set down the basket of clothes and stepped quietly into the utility room, peering around the small, Euro-sized fridge to see the window.

 There, inside the glass, peeping loudly and hurtling itself against the clear square panes was a Blue Tit.
 His or her mate was on the other side of the glass outside, peeping loudly in return, each trying to get to the other but confounded by the invisible barrier between them.
 I stood for a minute in utter astonishment.
-How on earth did this little chap get inside?
+How on earth did this little one get inside?

 Cans and bottles removed, I slowly moved my hands toward the glass—fanned out and forming sort of a loose cage—and scooped the Blue Tit into cupped palms, which I then curled around him protectively.
-My own heart fluttering like rapid wingbeats, I stood there for a moment with the little one, and then walked to the living room.
+My own heart fluttering like rapid wingbeats, I stood there for a moment holding the petite one, and then walked to the living room.
 I adored the feel of tiny taloned feet and the thrum of blue wings between my hands.
 Even when he pecked me with his beak, it didn’t hurt but just seemed part of the sweetly curious experience.

 Dressed for work in suit and tie, my partner descended the stairs just as I was going out the front door.

-Magic happens, you know, but to notice it one usually has to be paying attention.
-(And when it does appear, our agnostically inclined minds are quick to dismiss it away.)
+.Magic happens, you know, but to notice it one usually has to be paying attention.
+And when it does appear, our agnostically inclined minds are quick to dismiss it away.

-Thinking about the curious encounter, I guess I should be immensely glad it was a Blue Tit in the laundry room and not, say, an owl.
+Thinking about the encounter, I guess I should be immensely glad it was a Blue Tit in the laundry room and not, say, an owl.
 I would have shit my pants if I’d walked in and found a barn owl banging against the glass.

 A mark of Soul Artists is that they cultivate a personal relationship with the place where they dwell.
-There are countless ways to do this, of course, but it might include eating locally grown food, supporting local businesses and artists, dilating the senses and heart to the energy and details around us, building hometown community, volunteering, tending a garden, walking the land (or neighborhood), and feeding the wild ones.
+There are countless ways to do this, of course, but it might include eating locally grown food, supporting local businesses and artists, dilating senses and heart to the energy and details around us, building hometown community, volunteering, tending a garden, walking the land (or neighborhood), and feeding the wild ones.
 In its own way, each of such actions underscores and strengthens our interconnectedness, especially when done with awareness.
 Everything is relationship.

-As I repeatedly say (and write), whenever we offer the gift of our attention – when we slow down, become mindful, see, sense, and feel – we draw closer into conscious relating, both with human and ‘other’.
-In that paying attention, hearts open with a gentle wonder (or even awe), Soul Artists tend to see and engage the world differently than others do.
-And they often encounter the simple everyday magic that others miss.
+As I repeatedly say and write, whenever we offer the gift of our attention – when we slow down, become mindful, see, sense, and feel – we draw closer into conscious relating, both with human and other.
+In that paying attention, hearts open with a gentle wonder or even awe.
+Soul Artists tend to see and engage the world differently than others do, and they often encounter the simple everyday magic that others miss.